spawnmarvel/azure-arm-bash/README.md

 Copy the SSH public key content to your clipboard from:
 * id_ed25519.pub

+If you are on Linux, access the SSH folder like this
+* ~/.shh
+* cat id_ed25519.pub

 Go to Github->Profile->Settings->SSH and GPG keys
 * SSH Key add new
 * Title = a name